- Assessor's Office

 Generally, capital projects are large physical improvements, greater than $100,000 in value and involve either the construction of new facilities or major repairs to existing facilities.
 Typical examples include roads, sanitary sewers, recreation facilities, water lines, storm sewers, buildings, or land acquisition.
 The Capital Improvement Program is one of the primary management tools the Town uses to achieve orderly growth that is consistent with the Bicentennial Comprehensive Plan and other development goals and objectives.

 Approved 2024-2029 CIP

 The 2023-2028 CIP was approved as part of the overall Town Budget by the Town Board at their meeting on Monday, November 7, 2022.
 Click the link below to view the final CIP document.

 Please contact the Planning Department at 631-7051 with questions regarding the CIP or the CIP development process.

 The annual CIP review and approval process provides the Town with an opportunity to evaluate its large capital investments and ensure their consistency with long range development plans.

-The preparation of the Capital Program is overseen by the CIP Review Committee, which is chaired by the Town Supervisor and includes the Chair of the Planning Board, Comptroller, Director of Planning, Town Attorney and Town Engineer.
+The preparation of the Capital Program is overseen by the CIP Review Committee, which is chaired by the Town Supervisor and includes the Chair of the Planning Board, Comptroller, Director of Finance, Director of Economic Development, Planning Director,, Town Attorney and Town Engineer.

 The process includes several review and evaluation meetings where each departmental request is thoroughly analyzed by the CIP Review Committee.
 The evaluation is based on objective criteria, with the estimated cost of each project compared to its potential benefit to the Town's services, infrastructure, and environment.
 Priority is given to the most pressing remedial projects and those with the greatest town-wide impact.
 Priority projects are assigned to a funding year based upon the availability of funding capacity.
 A public hearing is also held to receive comment on the project submittals.